Detailed steps: Create and manage SSH keys for authentication to a Linux VM in Azure

 ssh-agent to cache your private key file passphrase.
 If you are using a Mac, the macOS Keychain securely stores the private key passphrase when you invoke

 ssh-add to inform the SSH system about the key files so that you do not need to use the passphrase interactively.

 eval "$(ssh-agent -s)"

 ssh-agent using the command

 The private key passphrase is now stored in

 Use ssh-copy-id to copy the key to an existing VM

-If you have already created a VM, you can install the new SSH public key to your Linux VM with a command similar to the following:
+If you have already created a VM, you can add a new SSH public key to your Linux VM using

 ssh-copy-id -i ~/.ssh/id_rsa.pub azureuser@myserver